tedk13/pui-website/content/docs/getting-started/packages.md

 weight: 2
 ---

-Sorry, we're only on npm righ now.
+Sorry, we're only on npm right now.
 Look for that to expand in the future!

 {{% anchor name="npm" %}}